-Rachael R. Resch is a physical therapist, movement educator, dancer, and certified instructor in the Nia Technique.
-She has a B.A. in Religion and Dance from Oberlin College and a Masters of Science in Physical Therapy from Pacific University.
+Rachael Resch is a physical therapist, movement educator, dancer, Nia black belt, and member of the Nia teacher training faculty.
+She has a BA in Religion and Dance from Oberlin College and a Master of Science in Physical Therapy from Pacific University.

 Rachael has been in private practice as a physical therapist since 1997.
-Prior to that she was on staff of Providence Portland Medical Center where she was a member of the Oregon Osteoporosis Center team, specializing in the care of people with osteoporosis and low bone density.
+Prior to that she was on staff at Providence Portland Medical Center, where she was a member of the Oregon Osteoporosis Center team, specializing in the care of people with low bone density.
 She taught popular osteoporosis group exercise classes, and gave frequent public presentations to health care providers and patient groups.

-Rachael lives in Ashland with her husband, author and community organizer, Richard Seidman.
+Rachael lives in Ashland with her husband, author and consultant, Richard Seidman.